 Prevention is definitely better than cure.
-If you have had polymorphic light eruption (PMLE) in the past, you are quite likely to get it again the following year when you start to go out in the sun.
+If you have had PMLE in the past, you are quite likely to get it again the following year when you start to go out in the sun.

 - Sunscreen is helpful to prevent the rash.

 - Make sure you use one with a good sun protection factor (SPF) and also protection against UVA and UVB (star system).

 - Apply sunscreen frequently during the day, especially after swimming, towelling or sweating.

 - Remember that sunscreen doesn't offer 100% protection.

 - It is also important to stay out of the sun, especially in the middle of the day, between 11 am and 3 pm.